 Prepay for a group class or agree to meet a friend to bike or run at a pre-specified time.
 Motion creates emotion.
-You will automatically absorb some of the positive energy of those around you and putting on a positive public face will have self-signalling effects.
+You will automatically absorb some of the positive energy of those around you and putting on a positive public face will have self-signaling effects.

 I find that yoga is ideal for shaking a negative mental state but really any movement works.
 The most important thing is that you pre-commit ahead of time so that you can’t talk yourself out of it.